Carp, Ontario: Carp Fair

 The red-painted Exhibit Hall with white trim, which remains a focal point in Carp was included amongst other architecturally interesting and historically significant buildings in Doors Open Ottawa, held June 2 and 3, 2012.

 The Carp River

-The Carp River got its name due to the overwhelming amount of the carp fish that lived within it.
-In the early 19th century, the river was overrun with the fish because farmers used to throw all of their dead animals in it.
+The origin of the name of the Carp River is unknown.

-Conversely, in "Carleton Saga" by Harry and Olive Walker, the over-abundant fish is said by early French explorers to be suckers and mud-pout, that in French translate as carpe.
+In "Carleton Saga" by Harry and Olive Walker, the over-abundant fish found in the river were said, by early French explorers, to be suckers and mud-pout, that in French translate as carpe.